srsudar/eg/eg/examples/expand.md

 # Basic Usage

-Replace tabs with a given number of spaces.
+Replace tabs with a given number of spaces:

     expand -t <num-spaces> <intput-file>